 You’re going to DEVOUR my savory, crustless quiche lorraine!

-This is the essential, classic brunch dish (and low carb breakfast, to boot!) full of all the delicious brekkie all-star ingredients (eggs, pancetta, cheese, heavy cream).
+This is the essential, classic brunch dish (and low carb breakfast, to boot!) full of all the delicious brekkie all-star ingredients (eggs, bacon, cheese, heavy cream).

 Now pass the low carb mimosas, this is cause for a celebration!